swatah/deepSightAI-Trinetra/Embedder/README.md

 This service automatically scans for video frames in a MinIO bucket, generates vector embeddings for each frame using a bundled OpenCLIP model, and stores them in a Milvus vector database.
 This enables efficient similarity searching on video content.

 The system runs as a set of containerized services managed by Docker Compose.
 The vision encoder can be exported to ONNX format for optimized inference or integration.

+## Service Registry Integration

+**Registry Communication**: The embedder now registers itself with the central registry service and reports its status (available/busy) in real-time.

+**Smart Reprocessing**: The service now intelligently handles reprocessing scenarios:
+- Detects new frames in previously processed segments
+- Automatically removes stale `.processed` markers when new content is available
+- Prevents permanent blocking of segment folders

+**Status Monitoring**: You can now monitor embedder status through the main API at `http://localhost:8080/status`
 ## How It Works

 1.  **Scan**: The service continuously scans MinIO buckets (`frames` and `frames-rtsp-*`) for new, unprocessed video segments or RTSP frame buckets.